machinalis/refo/README.md

     m = match(regex, "abab")
     print m.span("foobar")  # prints (0, 4)

-For more check out the examples in the examples folder.
+For more, check out the examples in the examples folder.

 How we use it
 -------------

-At Machinalis we use REfO for applications similar to that in examples/words.py check it out!
+At Machinalis we use REfO for applications similar to that in `examples/words.py`, check it out!

 About the implementation